 Christian Deetjen

 Dr. Christian Deetjen was born in Buenos Aires on August 29, 1863.
-He was the son of Nikolas Deetjen of North German descent, who mysteriously disappeared while on a vessel which he took to arrange business in Valparaiso.
-Christian's mother moved the family back to Germany.
+He was the son of Nikolas Deetjen of north German descent, who mysteriously disappeared while on a vessel which he took to arrange business in Valparaiso.
+Christian's mother then moved the family back to Germany.

 In 1883, Christian began to study medicine at Würzburg, and received his MD degree in 1889.
 He devoted his attention to diseases of the nervous system.